Graduate of Longwood University in Virginia. Part-time sports journalist covering…

 Treatment for Scabies

 Treatment for scabies usually involves creams, lotions and prescription ointments to get rid of mites.
 There is an oral medication that a physician can prescribe as well.
-Due to the fact that scabies itch worsens at night (because the mites get more active), your doctor would most likely recommend that you apply the medicine at night.
+Due to the fact that the itch worsens at night (because the mites get more active), your doctor would most likely recommend that you apply the medicine at night.
 Your doctor will also likely recommend that you apply the medication on all of your skin below the neck.
 For medications such as creams for scabies, you can wash it off the following morning (x).

-Medications for itching from scabies include permethrin cream, crotamiton, ivermectin and lindane lotion, among others.
+Medications for itching from it include permethrin cream, crotamiton, ivermectin and lindane lotion, among others.
 Permethrin cream is the most common scabies cream and it works by paralyzing and killing the mites alongside their eggs.
 Permethrin cream’s side effects may include skin rash, skin swelling and skin redness.
 Scabies shampoo is used for getting rid of mites that have burrowed under the scalp, so the itching could be more intense than on the skin.
 Natural remedies for scabies include tea tree oil, cayenne pepper and clove oil (x).

-These also consist of some of the essential oils for scabies treatment.
+These also consist of some of the essential oils for treatment.
 Natural treatment mainly consists of using natural oils.

 Supplements for Scabies